YankeeKogut/ArtUtils/README.md

 # ArtUtils

-- Bulk Insert for Sqlserver
+- Bulk Insert for Sqlserver (from static BulkSql class)
-- Conversion of any iEumerable to Data Table
+- Conversion of any iEumerable to Data Table (as ToDataTable() extension method)

 ## NuGet Gallery